TonnyL/Awesome_APIs/README.md

 + [Battle.net](https://dev.battle.net/) - Battle.net is an online video game Web site that features a collection of games developed by Blizzard Entertainment.
 The available Battle.net APIs include D3, WoW, SC2, Community APIs, and Game Data APIs.
 + [Clash of Clans](https://developer.clashofclans.com/#/) - The Clash of Clans API provides near real­time access to game related data.
 + [EVE Online](https://developers.eveonline.com/) - EVE Online is one of the most popular science fiction massively multiplayer online role-playing games (MMORPG).
 The EVE Online CREST and XML APIs provide programmatic access to characters, industries, markets, solar system, alliances and corporations, and other game data.
 + [Facebook Games Services](https://developers.facebook.com/docs/games) - The Facebook Games Developer Center features a variety of services for game developers including (but not limited to) Achievements API, Scores API, App Notifications, Requests, Feed Gaming, and Facebook SDK for Unity.
-There is a lot of information available at the Facebook Games Developer Center such as games overview, API migration guide, tutorials, production and checklists, game monetization, and more.
 + [Google Play Games Services](https://developers.google.com/games/) - The Google Developers Games site provides a variety of APIs, SDKs, and services including (but not limited to) game publishing API, Unity Plugin, Play Games Services (achievements, leaderboards, player stats, etc.), and Google AdMob.
-+ [Riot Games](https://developer.riotgames.com/) - Access to recent games, ranked statistics, runes, masteries, and much more at your fingertips.
++ [Riot Games](https://developer.riotgames.com/) - Provides the League of Legends developer community with access to game data in a secure and reliable way.
 + [Steam Web APIs](https://steamcommunity.com/dev) - The Steam Web APIs allow developers to query Steam for information that they can present on their own sites.At the moment the only APIs we offer provide item data for Team Fortress 2, but this list will grow over time.
 + [Giant Bomb](http://www.giantbomb.com/api/) - The Giant Bomb API provides programmatic access to a lot of the information available on the Giant Bomb Web site such as game titles, ratings, videos, companies, themes, genres, and much more.

 ### IoT
 + [Automatic](https://developer.automatic.com/) - Provides REST API, Real-time Event API and Streaming API for interacting with Automatic data.
-+ [Amazon Alexa](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/content/avs-api-overview) - The Alexa Voice Service (AVS) API allows developers to voice-enable connected products with a microphone and speaker.
++ [Amazon Alexa](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/content/avs-api-overview) - The Alexa Voice Service API allows developers to voice-enable connected products with a microphone and speaker.
 + [Google Assistant](https://developers.google.com/actions/) - Actions on Google let you build for the Google Assistant.
-+ [Home8](https://developer.home8systems.com/) - The Internet of Things (IoT) refers to the set of sensors, devices, and systems that interconnect via the Internet.
++ [Home8](https://developer.home8systems.com/) - 100% wireless IoT System, Home8 simplifies Smart Alarm systems with DIY installation while providing you with the best Video-Verified Alarm protection.
 + [Homey](https://developers.athom.com/api/) - Access to Homey's API.
-+ [HP Print](https://developers.hp.com/printos/printos) - Access to HP's API.
++ [HP Print](https://developers.hp.com/printos/printos) - Access to HP Print's API.
 + [LIFX](https://api.developer.lifx.com/) - LIFX is a multi-color smart WiFi-enabled LED lightbulb.
 The LIFX HTTP API lets you control LIFX devices over the internet and is REST inspired API for interacting with LIFX devices.
 + [LightwaveRF](https://api.lightwaverf.com/) - This API outlines the local command protocols currently in use in the LightwaveRF system.
-+ [microBees](http://developers.microbees.com/documentation/#reference) - microBees is your home or office in your hands!
-Manage small or large automations directly from your smartphone without changing your electrical wiring.
++ [microBees](http://developers.microbees.com/documentation/#reference) - Easily execute REST APIs and subscribe for real-time messaging.
-+ [Mojio](https://www.moj.io/developer/) - Mojio facilitates the efficient integration of connected car data into new and existing applications via their suite of best-in-class APIs and mobile SDKs.
++ [Mojio](https://www.moj.io/developer/) - Use the REST endpoints for request and response type integrations and the PUSH API to push data in real-time.
 + [myStrom](https://mystrom.ch/de/mystrom-api) - The myStrom WLAN Energy Control Switch offers a REST API which allows you to access/control the switch from directly from your local network independent from myStrom.
 + [Neurio](http://neur.io/developers/) - Neurio is an open platform with a public API so you can extend it any way you like.
 Connect it to web services, or write your own applications.
 + [Philips Hue](https://developers.meethue.com/) - Philips Hue connected bulbs and bridge let you to take full control of your lighting.